-Azeria Therapeutics is the world’s first pioneer factor drug discovery company developing breakthrough treatments for hormone resistant breast and prostate cancer patients where there are significant areas of unmet clinical need.
+Azeria Therapeutics is the world’s first pioneer factor drug discovery company developing breakthrough treatments for hormone resistant breast cancer patients where there are significant areas of unmet clinical need.

-Founded in 2017 by the leading expert in pioneer factors in cancer, Dr Jason Carroll, Azeria is using its proprietary drug screening platform to develop a pipeline of small molecules designed to identify selective pioneer factor inhibitors.
+Founded in 2017 by the leading expert in pioneer factors in cancer, Prof Jason Carroll, Azeria is developing a pipeline of small molecules designed to selectively inhibit pioneer factors.

 Our mission is to develop breakthrough treatments based on targeting pioneer factors, including for the treatment of breast and prostate cancer patients.